http://www.interpage.net

 Purpose:

-We hope to be able to provide a system by system listing of
+primary focus of WirelessNotes is to provide a system by system listing of

-system-specific or regional (multi-system) service problems, interesting
+carrier-specific or regional (multi-system) service problems, interesting

 features, progressive rateplans and items of interest, which will be